mogu-lab/probabilistic-foundations-of-ml/skills-check.md

 \log x^y &= y \cdot \log x
 \end{align*}

 **Univariate Calculus.** Derivatives, integrals, and limits (all in 1-dimension) will appear in some of the derivations.
-We will not ask you to be able to do these by hand, but we expect you to know what they mean, conceptually and intuitively.
+We will not ask you to do these by hand, but we expect you to know what they mean, conceptually and intuitively.
 To review these concepts, we recommend:
 * TODO